Kirk Douglas' Wife Anne Douglas Dead at 102 - E! Online

 The Douglas family is in mourning after Anne Douglas died on Thursday, April 29.

-According to The Hollywood Reporter, the former publicist passed away in her Beverly Hills home at the age of 102.
+According to an obituary provided by Marcia Newberger, the former publicist passed away in her Beverly Hills home at the age of 102.
 No cause of death has been given at this time.

 Anne's death comes one year after her husband, Kirk Douglas, died on Feb.
 5, 2020.
 He was 103 years old.